 Here’s a great video from Target Ovarian Cancer that discusses these symptoms further.

 The above symptoms do not guarantee that a person has ovarian cancer, and tests must be done to determine if this unlikely cause is in fact the reason.
 Diagnosing the condition usually requires a broad range of tests administered by a specialist doctor who will ask more information about your symptoms, such as; when they began, how often they occur, how they have responded to basic treatment, your medical history, your family history of cancer, and more.

 The doctor will usually do a pelvic exam to feel for any inflammation or enlargement of the ovaries.
 He/she is also looking for any possible fluid in the abdomen.
 If ovarian cancer is at all a possibility, the doctor will advise further tests such as blood tests, scans of the pelvic area, and if necessary, biopsies of any suspicious areas, or a laparoscopic investigation.

 As always, it’s important not to panic about suspicious symptoms that could just as easily be a tummy ache!
 Knowing the symptoms of potentially dangerous female health conditions isn’t about causing paranoia and unnecessary worry, it’s about awareness of changes in your body, and understanding how to broach sensitive topics with your doctor.
 Stay vigilant when it comes to your health.

 Got questions about ovarian cancer symptoms?
 Head on over to our private Facebook group or drop us a note on Insta @itsyoppie.
-Don't forget that our personalised period subscription box can get organic tampons, pads, liners, and much more, delivered easily and regularly through your letterbox.
+Don't forget that our personalised period subscription box can get organic tampons, PMS supplements, and much more, delivered easily and regularly through your letterbox.
 That's one less thing to stress about.